firebase/quickstart-ios/abtesting/Design/SYMBOLS.md

 ```swift
 var body: some View { get }
 ```
-returns a `FirebaseList` with preferred color scheme of appConfig's color scheme which is updated when view appears, wrapped with `NavigationView` when not on macOS
+returns a `FirebaseList` wrapped with `NavigationView` when not on macOS

 ### `FirebaseList`
 ```swift